Data-Driven Convex Approach to Off-road Navigation via Linear Transfer Operators: Computational Framework

+where $[\hat\bU]_{ij}$ is the $(i,j)^{th}$ entry of the matrix $\hat \bU$.
+The above modification helps us to avoid Markov constraints.
+As a result, the A-NSDMD is just a least square problem with an analytical solution as given by \eqref{edmd_formula}.
+We obtain the P-F matrix as ${\hat{\bf P}} = \hat{\bf U}^{\top}$.
+The generator of the P-F operator is obtained as

-Note that in the above construction, we did not strictly enforce the positivity property on the linear operators.
-However, the numerical evidence suggest that the entries of the matrix, $\bU^\star$ obtained using the EDMD algorithm with positive basis function are predominantly positive.
+where $\textbf{I}$ is the identity matrix.
+Note that we did not strictly enforce the positivity property on the linear operators in the above construction.
+However, the numerical evidence suggests that the entries of the matrix $\bU$ obtained using the EDMD algorithm with a positive basis function are predominantly positive.
+Table~\ref{table:comp time} compares the computation time of calculating the P-F operator for different numbers of RBFs utilized in lifting the dynamics.
+This provides empirical proof of the computational efficiency of A-NSDMD over NSDMD.